dreger/kqdreger.com/af.md

 # [dreger.me](/)/[af](/af)

-Audacious Fox is a tiny column on design, writing, gaming, and technology.
+Audacious Fox is a small column on design, product, and writing.
 Published from Ohio, made on a Mac.
 Updated multiple times a month, most of the time.
 Written by [K.Q.
 Dreger](/).